ZhengErWei/fast_and_furious/README.md

 **Weiwei Zheng** [ZhengErWei](https://github.com/ZhengErWei)

-We would like to express our wholehearted gratitude to **Dr. Matthew Wachs** for his support on our project.
+We would like to express our wholehearted gratitude to **Dr. Matthew Wachs** for his support for our project.